ndronos/c-nomorph/Adamson-2011/README.md

 a rejection of the need to buy products ot use existing systems, and instead to attend to your own needs.
 This attitude clearly suits C programming as well.
+Indeed, it defines the language's history, with messy incompatibilities of early versions of the language on different hardware,

 (Adamson, 2011)
 ```